 A majority of online contracts belong to the type ‘Click-Wrap,’ a standard contract form in which all conditions are stated on the software webpage or installation page and all parties are required to use a click on the button appropriate for the terms and conditions.
 In standard form contracts, there is no scope for negotiation.
 In some cases, the courts (except India) found certain specific contractual terms to be unconscionable and abolished.
-With regard to India’s position, Article 15(3) of the Indian Contract Act states that where a party holds a domination position and enters into a contract with another party, and the transaction appears unreasonable on its face or on evidence supplied, it must burden a person in the dominant position to demonstrate that that contract has not been concluded under pressure.
+With regard to India’s position, section 15(3) of the Indian Contract Act states that where a party holds a domination position and enters into a contract with another party, and the transaction appears unreasonable on its face or on evidence supplied, it must burden a person in the dominant position to demonstrate that that contract has not been concluded under pressure.

 However, the enforceability of internet contracts is questionable, if written agreements that were signed and agreed are considered binding.
 While the internet is only emerging, the Internet contracts are usually well governed by the principles laid down in writing.